worsco/ocp4-exp01-initcont/README.md

 # ocp4-exp01-initcont

-OpenShift 4 "initContainer" experiment
+OpenShift 4 "initContainer" experiment to populate a PV

 ## Use-Case

-We need to be able to populate a Persistent Volume (PV) of type RWO with a large binary file from an S3 bucket before the application starts.
+We need to be able to populate a Persistent Volume (PV) of type RWO with a large binary file from an S3 bucket before our application starts.
 The large binary file will only change every 30 days, and we want to minimize transfer bandwidth & start-up time of our application pods on OpenShift.

 ## Design

 A kubernete's statefulset, volumeClaimTemplate, and an initContainer will be used to fulfill our use-case.
-Two containers will be built -- the initContainer contains the logic to connect to AWS S3 and 'sync' the large binary files to the PV, and the application container -- in this experiment, it will be a python flask application.
+Two containers will be built -- the initContainer and an application container.
+The initContainer has the logic to connect to AWS S3 and will 'sync' the large binary files to the PV.
+The application container, in this experiment, is python flask web application.

 ### Architecture Diagram